 Your landing page is where the action happens!
-To assure that you get the best results possible, the devil is in the details.
+The devil is in the details to ensure you get the best results possible.

-If not, don’t waste your time, energy, or ad budget.
+Don’t waste your time, energy, or ad budget if not.
 The leading search engines now proactively warn visitors that they’re about to visit a scary website that can’t be trusted.
 That’s bad for your business reputation and gives people a good reason to leave your site immediately.

 Landing Page Best Practices

 Landing pages that lack conversion optimization are expensive to promote.
-Generic or unfocused web pages are not ideal landing pages.
-Many times, they lack focus or confuse the visitor, especially if they don’t find what the ad promoted quickly.
+Generic or unfocused web pages without professional copywriting are not ideal landing pages.
+They often lack focus or confuse the visitor, especially if they don’t find what the ad promoted quickly.

 Security – Does your website have a “Green Padlock” to protect visitors while they browse your site?
-If not, consider fixing this issue before embarking on a costly advertising campaign.
+If not, consider fixing this issue before launching a costly advertising campaign.
 (To learn more about security protocols online, please visit Google Support.)

 Focused Navigation – The more direction you offer your visitors, the better – especially when working with conversion goals in mind.
 (IE: Sign up for a newsletter or complete a sales transaction.)
 If your page has ten other navigation options available, the chances are high your visitor will meander around your site for a while and leave.